pushpad/pushpad-php/README.md

 When a user clicks the link is sent to Pushpad, automatically asked to receive push notifications and redirected back to your website.

+## Sending notifications

-Then you can send notifications:
+After you have collected the user subscriptions you can send them push notifications:

 ```php
 $notification = new Pushpad\Notification(array(